EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/01-Prerequisites.md

     !!! info "Automatic region filtering in `azd` workflow"

         When you run `azd up`, the tool automatically filters and displays only those regions that meet the above requirements — i.e., regions where both models are available **and** the corresponding quota is sufficient.

+5.  **Select appropriate Azure region for your infrastructure resources.**

+    Before selecting an Azure region for infrastructure, you must ensure that the region you have selected supports following Azure services:
+        - `Standard_D2ds_v4` Azure Flexible server for PostgreSQL (`General Purpose`)
+        - Resource Group
+        - Azure Key vault
+        - Azure Container Environment and Azure Container Apps
+        - Azure Container Registry

 ## What You Should Know